profmaad/stampdroid/README.md

 ## Build & Install

-StampDroid uses the Android ant-baesd build system.
+StampDroid uses the Android ant-based build system and requires at least API level 18 (Android 4.3 Jelly Bean)

+* To generate the `local.properties` file: `android update project -p .` (only needs to be done once per system)
 * To build a debug binary: `ant debug`
 * To install the debug binary on an emulator or device: `ant installd`